Bolacode-Stack/Maker/Readme.md

 ### Acknowledgements

 I wanna thank me.
-I built this project on my own, i did follow any tutorial and no slimeball sat down next to me, which is nice.
+I built this project on my own, I didn't follow any tutorial and no slimeball sat next to me, which is nice.

 Leave a star if you like this repo, Bye 👋.